 Paying proper attention to the employees' needs is very important as they will not hesitate to move between companies until they find the best fit.
 Here is a simple checklist for successful onboarding to curb the challenges and suit the new employees’ needs.

 Asides from the given guidelines and expectations written in a document, it is expedient that the new organization clearly defines the role and expectations.

-What is more important than a new employee finding comfort in her assigned role, is him adapting to the new work culture.
-During the onboarding process, the organization’s mission, values, and modus operandi should be explicitly spelled out.
-Also, it is good to check if the new employee’s values align with the organization’s.
+What is more important than a new employee finding comfort in her assigned role is adapting to the new work culture.
+During the onboarding process, the organization should explicitly state its mission, values, and modus operandi.
+Also, it is good to check if the new employee's values align with the organization’s.

 It is best practice to get the new employee's manager involved in the onboarding process.
 This move will guide and help the new employee in feeling confident in her assigned role.

 An onboarding process reflects how much the organization is concerned about the integration and wellbeing of its employees.
-It also gives an impression of the time and effort put into making the new employee feel welcome in the organization.
-While it may be a lengthy process, it should always reflect thoughtfulness and give an impression of a good work environment for new employees.
+It also gives an impression of the time and effort to make the new employee feel welcome in the organization.
+Despite it being a lengthy process, it should reflect the thoughtfulness and impression of a suitable environment for new employees.